 What is Arbitration?

 Arbitration is a form of alternative dispute resolution that is conducted outside of the courts.
 It is a proceeding in which the nominated arbitrator(s) as an impartial third party, will judge to make decisions on a case of two parties’ claims.
-To arbitrate, both parties should agree upon consent to conducting arbitration to resolve the dispute.
+To arbitrate, both parties should agree upon consent to conduct arbitration to resolve the dispute.
 As a result of arbitration, the arbitrator(s) will make out an “arbitration award”.
-This document is final and binding, shall one side of concerned parties refuse to abide by it, both parties are obliged to be in litigation.
-The arbitration is considered to be international when the parties, contracts or the legal matter extended beyond a single jurisdiction.
+This document is final and binding, shall one side of the concerned parties refuse to abide by it, both parties are obliged to be in litigation.
+Arbitration is considered to be international when the parties, contracts or legal matters extended beyond a single jurisdiction.
 The distinction between domestic and international arbitration is important as it will affect the enforcement of the award.
-Multiple places have arbitration service, it is a common dispute resolution practice in many developed countries/ cities.
+Multiple places have arbitration services, it is a common dispute resolution practice in many developed countries/ cities.
 Among all, Hong Kong is one of the active arbitral markets.
 At the Queen Mary University of London, the sixth International Arbitration Survey ranked Hong Kong as the third-best arbitration location.

 What are the advantages of arbitration?

-Arbitration will take place by securing both parties’ information that has been revealed in any stages of the process.
+The arbitration will take place by securing both parties’ information that has been revealed at any stage of the process.

 - Procedural flexibility

 Arbitration offer not only the avoidance of time taking tribunal procedures but at the same time, it meets the interests of both parties.

 Since arbitrator(s) could have served the professions in the field of law as lawyer(s) or judge(s) before, it guarantees proficiency during the procedure.